danh91/tdd-angular2/README.md

 # Setting up our package

-Before, initializing the build ensure to have lateast versions of node (v4.0.0) and npm (v2.14.3).
+Before, initializing the build ensure to have latest versions of node (v4.0.0) and npm (v2.14.3).

 ```bash
 	npm init